Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The fragmentation sender (the SCHC gateway) implements an inactivity timer with default duration of 12 hours.
-Once a fragmentation session is started, if the SCHC gateway has not received any ACK or Receiver-Abort message 12 hours after the last message from the device was received, the SCHC gateway may flush the fragmentation context.
+Once a fragmentation session is started, if the SCHC gateway has not received any ACK or Receiver-Abort message 12 hours after the last message from the device was received, the SCHC gateway MAY flush the fragmentation context.
 For devices with very low transmission rates (example 1 packet a day in normal operation) , that duration may be extended, but this is application specific.